Washington Spirit: Colors and badge

 In January 2013, the team unveiled its new colors and badge.
 The badge was designed to resemble a torch reflecting the notion of "Burning with Spirit."
 It also contains a crown that holds 11 stars to represent the 11 players on the field and a ball with a single star to represent the 12th player (the team's fans) placed where the fuel for the torch would be representing how the fans "fuel the spirit."
 All of the components of the badge are "wrapped in the Banner of Spirit for a patriotic theme honoring our flag and all of those who have given their lives and sacrificed much so we can enjoy the freedoms we have."

 The logo was designed by freelance designer Pete Schwadel and incorporates the team colors of navy, red, and white, further reinforcing the patriotic theme woven throughout the team's imagery.
 It also features both "Washington" and "DC" to represent the team's connection with the District and the greater Washington metropolitan area.

 In March 2023, the team unveiled a new chrome crest and new colors of black and white for the season.
 The updated visual identity is part of a rebrand in progress.

+The color identity for Spirt evolved again in February 2025 when the team introduced their 'Shockwave kit' to complement the 'Blackout kit' that was introduced the year prior.
+The neon yellow kit was created to be "emblematic of the energy of the crowd and amplifying the power of the cheers of the club's supporters" and "embodies the Spirit's position as a disruptor and our players as stadium-shakers, noisemakers, and record-breakers."

+For the 2026 season, teams across the NWSL adopted the theme of paying homage to their city and their history.
+Listening to the requests from fans, Spirit announced the new "Spirit in Bloom" kit, designed to embrace "DC's iconic spring cherry blossom bloom in a vibrant pink [neon pink] and the club's Spirit Green [a deep teal green]."
+While around half of the NWSL teams have adopted a third kit for the start of the 2026 season, Spirit chose to drop the Blackout kit and use the pairing of 'Spirit In Blooom' and 'Shockwave' for the 2026 season.